8Michelle/scp_classes/README.md

 The training data was collected from scp-wiki.wikidot.com, but I don't remember what code I used for scraping because it was long time ago.
 The dataset includes titles, descriptions and containment procedures for 4207 objects with class labels (2948 in train and 1259 in test).
 ## Model
 I used pre-trained XLMRoberta model and fine-tuned it to the SCP objects data for a three-class classification task.
-There are one fully-connected layer in a classification head.
+There is one fully-connected layer in a classification head.
 ## Experiments
+There are some experiments with different document zones: titles, descriptions and containment procedures.

+## Results